mattrush/ofx-scripts/README.md

 # ofx-scripts

-Pretend to be quick*n!
-Pull your bank statements via OFX and parse them into a ruby data structure.
+Pretend to be Quickb**ks and pull your bank statements down via OFX.
+Then parse them into a ruby data structure.